Find Your Perfect School

 If you are looking to study political science and would like to follow a broad curriculum than the degree from Virginia Tech may be a good fit for you.

 3. Indiana Wesleyan University

 National Rank: 674

-Indiana Wesleyan University (IWU)is a private university that enrolls just over 10,000 students at their campus in Marion and far more when you consider their online programming.
+Indiana Wesleyan University (IWU)is a private university that enrolls just over 10,000 students at its campus in Marion and far more when you consider its online programming.

-Their U.S. News ranking is 25th for the best school in the region and 14the for best undergraduate teaching university.
+Their U.S. News ranking is 25th for the best school in the region and 14th for the best undergraduate teaching university.
 We selected IWU for its ranking high ranking according to Times Higher Education.